-Survey reference 13 Species Veteran characteristics T44 Pedunculate oak Retrenchment, hollowing and decay, large size
+Survey reference 14 Species Veteran characteristics T44 Pedunculate Oak Retrenchment, hollowing and decay, large size

-- 2.30 Not all mature trees or those of high habitat interest are veterans.
-Trees with individual or simple assemblages of features typically associated with veteran trees were also noted14.
+- 2.31 Not all mature trees or those of high habitat interest are veterans.
+Trees with individual or simple assemblages of features typically associated with veteran trees were also noted15.
 Such trees may become veterans but should not be treated as such for the purposes of impact assessment.
-This is the case for tree T4, a very large pedunculate oak which, although large and old, has only a small number of features associated with veteran trees. - 2.31 To comply with planning policy15, development must not result in loss or deterioration of ancient and veteran trees unless there are significant and clearly defined public benefits.
-In practice, harm to such trees would constitute grounds for refusal of the majority of planning applications that cannot demonstrate the public benefits would outweigh the loss or harm of these trees. - 2.32 No prescriptive guidance is provided with regards to protection of ancient and veteran trees within national planning policy.
+This is the case for trees T4 and T67, both very large pedunculate oak which although large and old have only a small number of features associated with veteran trees. - 2.32 To comply with planning policy16, development must not result in loss or deterioration of ancient and veteran trees unless there are significant and clearly defined public benefits.
+In practice, harm to such trees would constitute grounds for refusal of the majority of planning applications that cannot demonstrate the public benefits would outweigh the loss or harm of these trees. - 2.33 No prescriptive guidance is provided with regards to protection of ancient and veteran trees within national planning policy.
 Therefore all protection recommendations, with the central objective being the avoidance of harm to ancient and veteran trees, are based on professional judgement, experience and relevant guidance.